kynesim/upc2/README.md

 Usage
 -----
 ```
-upc2 [--help] [--serial <device>] [--log <filename>] <boot-stage>* [<baud>]
+upc2 [--help] [--serial <device>] [--log <filename>] <boot-stage>*
+        [--script <filename>] [<baud>]

   --help              Outputs a syntax help message.
   --serial <device>   Specifies the serial device to communicate with,
                       by default "/dev/ttyUSB0".
   --log <filename>    Logs output from the serial connection to the
                       named file.
 Does not log console input sent to
                       the serial connection.
 Protocol handshakes may
                       be omitted depending on the protocol.
+  --script <filename> Reads the named file as if its contents were more
+                      command-line parameters
   <baud>              The baud rate used for serial communications once
                       all uploads have been completed.
 If omitted, a
                       baud rate of 115200 will be used.
   <boot-stage>        Stages of booting are specified by a sequence of
                       command-line arguments:
     --grouch <filename>  The file to upload.
 This is the first
                          argument of any boot stage.
     --baud <baud>        The serial baud rate to use for this boot